Pere Marquette Railway Company

 Lamar

 Lamar is the location of East Tower, which controls the west end of Wyoming Yard and the junction with the New York Central.
-(I wish I knew why the tower that controlled the west end of the yard was called East Tower.)
 Lamar is the location of several industries and where the short GR Belt spur leads away from the mainline to Reynolds Metal and a GM plant.
-The track plan for the area was designed based upon 1953 Sanborn Fire Insurance Maps and an old railroad engineering drawing published in the C&OHS magazine.

 Ivanrest